 It's tempting to think that your crypto is safe from the long arm of the Irish Revenue Commissioner, but unfortunately, this isn’t the case, and failing to pay your taxes could result in a hefty fine.
 But don’t despair; in this guide, we’ll cut through the Irish tax system’s technical tax jargon, and cover everything you need to know about crypto tax evasion in Ireland.

-Paying taxes is always a drag and paying taxes on your hard-earned crypto gains is even worse.
+Paying taxes is always a drag and tax on your hard-earned crypto gains is even worse.
 So why not just keep quiet about your holdings?
 Surely the Irish Revenue Commissioner (also just known as Revenue) doesn’t know what happens on the blockchain, right?

 Although a few years ago, Ireland was behind the curve when it came to crypto tax and regulation, recent legal changes mean that hiding from the tax authority could lead to you paying some serious fines.
-Crypto tax is complicated, but we've covered everything you need to know in our Ultimate Ireland Crypto Tax Guide.
-But in this guide, we’re going to give you the low-down on Ireland’s crypto tax laws and take a look at the danger that crypto tax evasion could pose to your financial well-being.
+Crypto taxes are complicated, but we've covered everything you need to know in our Ultimate Ireland Crypto Tax Guide.
+But in this guide, we’re going to give you an overview on Ireland’s crypto tax laws and take a look at the dangers that crypto tax evasion could pose to your financial well-being.

 If you decide not to pay your taxes or submit false information regarding your crypto investments, you’re likely to end up in serious trouble with all your profits and more soaked up by fines.
 So, even though not paying tax might seem tempting, getting caught will do some real damage to your finances.